 Over 90% of managers believe their organization’s performance management process does not correspond to the actual work done by their teams and consequently there is a significant dissatisfaction with annual evaluations!
-It has been observed that a large proportion of managers who give this feedback are from Project-centric organizations.
+It has been observed that a large proportion of managers who give this feedback are from Project-centric organizations or companies where work is done in teams.

 In project-centric organizations, employees move from one project to the next instead of working in one job position for many years.
 In many cases, employees work on multiple projects simultaneously.
 The goals, job requirements and timelines for each project vary, can evolve continuously and are largely dependent on the end-customer.
 In fact, in todays’ gig-economy, more and more work is project based instead of large hierarchical reporting structures.